rmm5t/ryan.mcgeary.org/_posts/2011-02-09-vendor-everything-still-applies.md

 only.
 This includes Rails apps, Sinatra apps, or other Ruby applications that aren't deployed in the form of a gem._

-## Do Check Your `.rbenv-version`  (or `.rvmrc`) into Version Control
+## Do Check Your `.ruby-version` into Version Control

-> Your `.rbenv-version` or `.rvmrc` file is an important piece of documentation.
+> Your `.ruby-version` file is an important piece of documentation.

-I see too many teams gitignore their `.rbenv-version` or `.rvmrc` file.
-This is a mistake.
-For applications, your `.rbenv-version` or `.rvmrc` file is an important piece of documentation.
+For applications, your `.rbenv-version` file is an important piece of documentation.
 I think this is the best way to communicate the Ruby version dependency to other team members.
 This is especially true given that these files at the root of your project will make rbenv or RVM automatically use that version of Ruby when you're in that project directory.

 I recently inherited a project that had a test suite with very little coverage and no documentation as to which version of Ruby was required.
 I could tell the